pad

 What color is the wig in the picture?

-Colors tend to look deferent on different monitors and with different lighting so even if I remembered what color the wig was, it would be misleading to tell you.
-I have no way to know what exactly you are looking at on your system.
+Colors tend to look different on different monitors and with different lighting, so even if we remembered what color the wig was, it would be misleading to tell you.
+We have no way to know what exactly you are looking at on your system.

-If you are not familiar with wig colors, the best bet is to order by mail and send me a clipping rather than guessing from the computer pictures or descriptions.
-See address on the following question.
+If you are not familiar with standard wig colors, the best bet is to order by mail and send us a clipping rather than guessing from the computer pictures or descriptions.
+See instructions.

 How do I know what color my hair is?

-Please send me a sample of your hair.
-Make it large enough that I can clearly see the color, at least 1/4 inch thick.
+Please do not try and match your hair to the color on your computer monitor.
+Do not print out the color chart and try and match it.
+The color will NOT be accurate.
+Please send us a sample of your hair.
+Make it large enough that we can clearly see the color, at least 1/4 inch thick.
 If the color is for a 3/4 cap or fall, please send a clipping near the front of your hair (clip off a piece from root to end).
-If the clipping is for a ponytail or hairpiece, I'll need both the front and back color (clip off a piece from root to end).
-Also, include an email address where I can reach you.
-Send to:
+If the clipping is for a ponytail or hairpiece, we'll need both the front and back color (clip off a piece from root to end.)
+See instructions.

 Answers in this paragraph are based on the synthetic colors only.

-Although there is no such thing as a good or bad color, I do have some suggestions as to what colors I do NOT suggest if you are trying to match natural hair:
+Although there is no such thing as a good or bad color, I do have some suggestions as to what colors we do NOT suggest if you are trying to match natural hair, like for a hairpiece:

 Color 24 or a 16: